 In 2005-2007 Harasimowicz was a free-lance musician, working for the City of Birmingham Symphony Orchestra, the Music Ensemble of the Shakespeare Theatre in Stratford and with the Sinfonia Varsovia Orchestra and the National Philharmonic Orchestra in Poland.

 After completing his studies in Great Britain (2007), in the course of which he has also held a scholarship at the Prague Academy of Music in the class of Professor Vladimir Rejlek, he enrolled at the Fryderyk Chopin University of Music in Warsaw under the direction of Professor Krzysztof Bednarczyk to complete his master’s degree.

 Shortly after his return to Poland in 2008, Harasimowicz became a member of the Polish Sinfonia Iuventus Orchestra, with which he has performed many times as soloist, playing, among others, Bach’s Brandenburg Concerto No.2.

 In 2009 Jan Harasimowicz was awarded 1st prize at the Competition for a scholarship from the Yamaha Foundation for brass.
 Several months later he qualified for the final stage of the of the International Brass Competition in Gdańsk.

-Since 2010 Jan Harasimowicz has been a full-time member of the Sinfonia Varsovia Orchestra and a teacher at the Oskar Kolberg Primary State Music School in Warsaw.
+Since 2010 Jan Harasimowicz has been a full-time member of the Sinfonia Varsovia Orchestra.
+Since 2018 he has been an lecturer at the Fryderyk Chopin University of Music in Warsaw and a teacher at the Oskar Kolberg Primary State Music School in Warsaw.

 He also performs as soloist together with Robert Żelazko, solo trombone player of the National Philharmonic Orchestra.